Juneau, Alaska: Economy

 A large contributor to the local economy is the tourism industry, which generates most income in the summer months.
 In 2005, nearly an estimated one million cruise ship passengers visited the city between May and September.
 Now 1.65 million tourists per year travel to Juneau for the season ending in October 2023.
 Former politician Bill Ray, who lived in Juneau and represented Juneau in the Alaska Legislature, said, "Juneau doesn't go forward.
 They've prostituted themselves to tourism.
 It looks like a poor man's Lahaina (Lahaina, Hawaii)".

 The fishing industry is a major part of the Juneau economy, while not as strong as when a halibut schooner fleet generated considerable profits.
 The city was recently the 49th most lucrative U.S. fisheries port by volume and 45th by value.
 In 2004 it took in 15 million pounds of fish and shellfish, valued at 21.5 million dollars, according to the National Marine Fisheries Service.
 While the port of Juneau has comparatively little seafood processing compared to other towns of this size in Alaska, hundreds of commercial fishing boats sell their fish to plants in nearby Sitka, Hoonah, Petersburg and Ketchikan.
 The largest fleets operating from Juneau are the gillnet and troll salmon fleets.

 Juneau has many of the commercial fishing associations in Alaska.
-The associations include the Alaska Trollers Association, United Fishermen of Alaska, United Southeast Alaska Gillnetters Association, and the Southeast Alaska Seiners Association.
+These include the Alaska Trollers Association, United Fishermen of Alaska, United Southeast Alaska Gillnetters Association, and the Southeast Alaska Seiners Association.

 Real estate agencies, federally funded highway construction, and mining are still viable non-government local industries.
 Alaska Seaplanes, an airline, has its headquarters in Juneau.

 As of the 2010 census, there were 1,107 businesses with operations in Juneau borough; with a population of 31,275 there is a per capita of about 28 people per business.

 Juneau's only power utility is Alaska Electric Light & Power (AEL&P).
 Most of the electricity in the borough is generated at the Snettisham Hydroelectric facility in the southern end of the borough, accessible only by boat or plane.
 In April 2008, an avalanche destroyed three transmission towers, forcing AEL&P to supply almost all of the borough's electricity from diesel-powered generators for one month.

 Headquartered in Juneau is the Marine Exchange of Alaska, a nonprofit organization which operates an extensive vessel tracking network and ensures safe maritime operations for the entire state.